-- Providing equal educational opportunities and health care for all segments of the population.
+- Providing equal educational opportunities or health care for all segments of the population.

 - Helping former convicts transition into productive lives.

+Graduates of MPA degree programs who are interested in helping people across international borders can look for jobs on Idealist.org.
 Examples of MPA jobs in nonprofit organizations include development manager, budget analyst, grant writer, policy analyst and executive director.
 International MPA jobs include economist, intelligence analyst and public affairs officer.
-Government jobs include city manager, governor, director of government affairs and special agent.
-There are samples of the dozens of public service jobs available to MPA graduates.
-There are also jobs in environmental and natural resource management, health and education.

 A few job functions for NGO and nonprofit workers include: